 Results and Discussion

 The electronic band structure of the Janus Si2SbBi monolayer is shown in Figure 2(b).
 The Janus Si2SbBi monolayer exhibits the characteristics of an indirect gap semiconductor with an energy gap of 0.82 eV.
 We observed that there are two local minima in the conduction band located in the M and K valleys and the unoccupied state on the VBM at the Γ point.
-Indirect-gap semiconductor properties are also observed in the non-Janus systems, such as SiSb monolayer (Figure 2(a)) with an energy gap of 0.728 eV.
+Indirect-gap semiconductor properties are also observed in the non-Janus systems, such as the SiSb monolayer (Figure 2(a)) with an energy gap of 0.728 eV.
 This result is consistent with recent observations of the electronic structure of 2D V-group atoms based on Si atoms monolayer (Table 2).